Chapter 49 : Finding the Future

 Everyone enjoyed Hermione's reminder of the senior Weasleys night out of Gryffindor Tower, most likely doing what the youngest Weasleys had so recently done.

 Ron described their plans while his parents were still enjoying Hermione's tease.
-“We'll do weddings sometime before fall, we're thinking about having both over a long weekend this summer.”
+“We'll do weddings sometime before autumn, we're thinking about having both over a long weekend this summer.”

 Ron wanted to solidify the arrangement, so he reminded them of their meeting.
 “I know we're not in danger of detention but weren't we expected a while ago?”

-They paused at the base of the spiral stair.
+They paused at the base of the spiraling stair.
 Molly composed herself.
 Arthur said quietly, “Welcome home, stay as long as you like.”

 Arthur and Molly entered the office with the youngest of their family – a family enlarged and enhanced by their in-laws.
 They greeted Minerva McGonagall, Bill Mullens, Kingsley Shacklebolt and Albus Dumbledore's portrait.
 There was a murmur from the other portraits but nothing addressed to the arriving couples.

-Noting the happy faces Dumbledor asked, “Have I missed the party?”
+Noting the happy faces Dumbledor teased, “Have I missed the party?”